telerik/kendo-ui-core/docs/controls/editors/numerictextbox/overview.md

         });
     </script>

-### Number precision
+### Precision of Numbers

-The widget controls the precision of the entered number using the value of the [decimals](/api/javascript/ui/numerictextbox#configuration-decimals) option.
+The widget controls the precision of the entered number using the value of the [`decimals`](/api/javascript/ui/numerictextbox#configuration-decimals) option.
 The number will be limited to the `decimals` length.

-By default, widget does not restrict the length of the typed value.
-If you would like to enforce a specific fraction length during editing, then you will need to set [`restrictDecimals`](/api/javascript/ui/numerictextbox#configuration-restrictDecimals) option to *true*.
+By default, the widget does not restrict the length of the typed value.
+To enforce a specific fraction length during editing, set the [`restrictDecimals`](/api/javascript/ui/numerictextbox#configuration-restrictDecimals) option to `true`.

-### Number rounding
+### Rounding of Numbers

-The widget controls the precision of the entered number using "half-up" rounding technique.
-This functionality can be disabled with the [round](/api/javascript/ui/numerictextbox#configuration-round) configuration option.
+The widget controls the precision of the entered number using the half-up rounding technique.
+This functionality can be disabled through the [`round`](/api/javascript/ui/numerictextbox#configuration-round) configuration option.
 Once the rounding is turned off, the value will be truncated up to the desired precision length, without rounding the value.

 ### Support for label Element